-Are you a full-time, unpaid, family caregiver for a loved one of any age with a chronic illness or disability that requires around-the-clock care?
+Are you a full-time, unpaid, family caregiver for a loved one of any age with a chronic illness or disability who requires around-the-clock care?
 If so, you are invited to *apply for the Alabama Respite Voucher Respite Reimbursement program.

 *If you have applied for and received respite reimbursement after Sept.
-1, 2020 there is no need to reapply.
-Re-enrollment information will be sent to recipients by Aug.
-31 annually.
+1, 2023 there is no need to reapply.
+Re-enrollment information will be sent to recipients annually.

 The completion of this application does not guarantee the awarding of financial assistance from Alabama Lifespan Respite.

 Please note that while Alabama Lifespan Respite wishes we could help all qualified individuals who seek assistance, regrettably we only have limited funds to meet the needs of qualified caregivers.
 Therefore, we can only respond to requests based on our available resources.

 Click on the application below to begin.
 Scroll down to learn more about the program.

 Mail: Alabama Respite, 1856 Keats Dr. NW, Huntsville, AL 35810

 Caregiver considerations when applying for the Alabama Respite Reimbursement Program:

-- I understand that I cannot currently be receiving respite services through any other program to qualify for the Alabama Respite reimbursement program.
+- I understand that I cannot currently be receiving respite services through any other program in order to qualify for the Alabama Lifespan Respite reimbursement program.

 - I understand that I must submit a proof of diagnosis for my care recipient, which is required to process my application.

-- I understand that I am responsible for selecting and training a trustworthy respite provider(s) who is at least 18 years of age and living outside of the care recipient’s home.
-Neither Alabama Respite nor UCP Huntsville will be held responsible for any actions taken by my selected respite provider.
+- I understand that I am responsible for selecting and/or training a trustworthy respite provider(s) who is at least 18 years of age and who lives outside of the care recipient’s home.
+Neither Alabama Lifespan Respite nor UCP Huntsville will be held responsible for any actions taken by my selected respite provider.

-- I understand that reimbursement checks will be mailed to the address submitted on the timesheet form, and that there is a 60-90 day processing period before I will receive reimbursement in the form of a check.
-If I cannot wait 60-90 days for reimbursement, I understand that this program does not fit my needs and I will not apply to the program.
+- I understand there is a 30 day processing period before I will receive reimbursement in the form of a check.
+If I cannot wait 30 days for reimbursement, I understand that this program does not fit my needs and I will not apply to the program.